-While much is claimed for the value and significance of the life narrative, however, from the possibility of individual redemption to the constructing of national narratives of truth and reconciliation, the contexts of such constructions remain under-theorised.
+Much is claimed for the value and significance of the life narrative.
+However, from the possibility of individual redemption to the constructing of national narratives of truth and reconciliation, the contexts of such constructions remain under-theorised.
 Whether writing of our own lives in the form of auto-biography, memoir, Snapchat story or diary, testifying in a court of law, or in our endeavours to research and write the lives of others, there is little sharing of experience or debate upon the nature of such work across the many disciplines in which life narratives have become a central preoccupation.

-The purpose of LNR is to share best practice across all genres of life narrative work through impactful research and applied research projects in partnership with academic, governmental, humanitarian and industry stakeholders and produce publications centred on the experience, methodology and formats of life narratives across written, visual, and virtual cultures.
+The purpose of LNR is to share best practice across all genres of life narrative work through impactful research and applied research projects.
+It aims to work in partnership with academic, governmental, humanitarian and industry stakeholders and produce publications centred on the experience, methodology and formats of life narratives across written, visual, and virtual cultures.

 We actively seek to supervise research students in all areas of life narrative production and scholarship and provide a base for research projects conducted by existing Kingston staff, externally funded research fellows, visiting fellows and professors, writers, filmmakers, and artists in residence.

-LNR actively seeks to supervise research students in all areas of life narrative production and scholarship, particularly work in the area of life writing and human rights, life writing and traumatic experience, and life writing and social justice.
-We provide a base for research projects conducted by existing Kingston staff, externally funded research fellows, visiting fellows and professors, writers, filmmakers, and artists in residence and encourage PhD applications from qualified candidates wishing to pursue practice-based research and traditional academic research.
+LNR actively seeks to supervise research students in all areas of life narrative production and scholarship, particularly work in the areas of life writing and human rights, life writing and traumatic experience, and life writing and social justice.
+We provide a base for research projects conducted by existing Kingston staff, externally-funded research fellows, visiting fellows and professors, writers, filmmakers, and artists-in-residence.
+We encourage PhD applications from qualified candidates wishing to pursue practice-based research and traditional academic research.